 Then the unclean spirits went out and entered the swine (there were about two thousand); and the herd ran violently down the steep place into the sea, and drowned in the sea.
 (Mark 5: 13)

 The demons that Jesus exorcised from one man were enough to possess a herd of about two thousand swine.

 Jamieson-Fausset-Brown Bible Commentary states that if these unclean swine belonged to the Jews, they represented an illegal trade; if they were owned by the heathen, they were an insult to the national religion.

 Yet, they proved useful in the interest of everyone.
-The world suddenly got better the day the swine took that dive into the sea.
+Many lives were improved on the day when the swine took that dive into the sea.